- Syllabus and Readings

 Collaboration and teamwork are the essence of professional life.
 Why not learn how to do it effectively in law school?

 I don’t require collaboration.
-Simply permitting it is rarely effective; students are so used to working solo (and are required to work solo in most law school classes) that they often don’t know how to get out of that habit.
+But simply permitting it is rarely effective.
+Students are so used to working solo (and are required to work solo in most law school classes) that they often don’t know how to get out of that habit.

-To start to change that habit, as an experiment, this year (Fall 2020) I am trying something new: a carrot.
+To start to change that habit, starting with the Fall 2020 version of this course, I am trying something new: a carrot.

 If you collaborate on your work with one or more others, then you have the option of writing and submitting a short (not to exceed 1 page, double-spaced) memo, one per assignment (meaning up to three, in total, over the course of the semester), that reflects on and assesses your collaboration experience.